Prime Day deals are on now. See our roundup

 The AS Designs Arc-Fire V2 went on sale April 10, 2026 and started shipping April 15, replacing the original Arc-Fire as the cutting edge of forced reset selector technology.
 The V2 is a complete redesign rather than an iteration: AS Designs rebuilt the internal geometry with larger ARC cam surfaces, a smoother detent track, and reduced system drag, resulting in a more tactile reset and cleaner cycling during sustained rapid fire.
 V2 components are not backward compatible with V1 units.
 Read our Arc V2 SHOT Show 2026 announcement for the full feature breakdown and 5,000+ round pre-release test results.

 Watch Out For:Incompatible with LaRue MBT-2S, CMC Single Stage, and Rise Armament RA-140 triggers.
 Like all FRS systems, it requires practice to master the ARC mode.
 The learning curve is slightly steeper than full FRT triggers since you're working with your existing trigger feel.
 That said, the V2 is notably less finicky than V1 and the Atrius FRS, and users running pre-release units consistently report it cycles cleaner right out of the box.
-Day-one stock is limited and AS Designs blocks shipping to 15 restricted states plus DC.
+Day-one stock is limited and AS Designs blocks shipping into restricted jurisdictions.

 Best For:Multi-platform shooters, those with premium triggers they want to keep, anyone running MCX, MPX, SCAR, MP5, HK MR556/762, or B&T platforms.
 Read our full ARC-Fire review for 400-round test results on the SIG MCX Spear LT (V1 unit, but the fundamentals carry over to V2).